 What is Paternity in Arizona?

+We are sometimes asked what is paternity in Arizona.
 A husband of a child born during a marriage is presumed to be the child’s father with all of the legal rights and responsibilities that flow with fatherhood.

 However, a child conceived by two people who are not married does not create any presumption of parentage.